CloudNationHQ/terraform-azure-aks/examples/multiple/README.md

 }
 ```

-This below output example utilizes configuration based values from the local variable to provide specific information.
-By defining the output in this manner, details from the local configuration can be easily accessed in other modules:
+The below output example shows how to retrieve values from this cluster configuration, enabling their easy use in other modules

 ```hcl
 output "clusters" {